marcop135/bullframe.css/README.md

 Bootstrap v5 [dropped IE10 and IE11 support](https://github.com/twbs/bootstrap/pull/30377).
 Read the [Hacker News thread](https://news.ycombinator.com/item?id=22802003).

-### No weird IE hacks and IE10+ support

-I used some IE hacks to fix form elements in IE8 and IE9.
-If you don't like hacks in your (S)CSS code, there are six IE10+ build like `bullframe-ie10+.css` and `bullframe-utilities-ie10+.css` where IE8-9 hacks are removed.

 ## What's included

 You'll see something like this: